A Basic Compositional Model for Spiking Neural Networks: Hiding for Spiking Neural Networks

-Next, we define a hiding operation for networks, which simply reclassifies some output neurons as internal.
-Such an operation can be used in conjunction with a composition operation, for example, we often want to compose two networks and then hide the neurons that were used to communicate between them.
+Now we define our second operator for SNNs, the \emph{hiding operator}.
+This operator is designed to ``hide'' some previously externally-visible behavior so it becomes invisible outside the network.
+Formally, the hiding operator simply reclassifies some output neurons as internal.
+The hiding operator can be used in conjunction with a composition operator; for example, we often want to compose two networks and then hide the neurons that were used to communicate between them.